Challenges

 Visualizing manufacturing process quality data to improve processes

 In May 2022, the Global Data Service Organization for Tires and Automotive Components (GDSO) was established as an international non-profit organization working to standardize and share tire data in the industry.
-We are creating technology to equip tires with radio frequency identifier (RFID) tags, and investigating how to utilize the acquired data.
+We are developing the technology and production facility to equip tires with radio frequency identifier (RFID) tags, and exploring how the data acquired through the technology can be used.

 As a tire manufacturing and sales company, we at the Toyo Tire Group see it as our duty to educate customers on the importance of regular tire inspections for improving safety.
 Each year we run tire safety awareness events.